floherent/node-transform-builder/README.md

 ## TL;DR

-This repository helps you create a production-ready [handler](src/handler.ts) — a Node.js transform document in JSON format that you can deploy to Coherent Spark.
-It does this by combining JSONata expressions, JavaScript code, and Coherent Spark's [Execute API (v3)][exec-v3] into a single, deployable package.
+This repository helps you create a production-ready [handler](src/handler.ts) — a Node transform document in JSON format that you can deploy to Coherent Spark.
+It does this by combining JSONata expressions, JavaScript code, and Coherent Spark's [Execute API (v3)][exec-v3] into a single, deployable JSON file.

 To get you started quickly, the build scripts will generate a sample transform document in the `dist` directory.
 This sample demonstrates a "volume of a cylinder" calculation, so you'll want to customize